C.D. Guadalajara (women)

 C.D.
 Guadalajara Femenil is a Mexican professional women's football club based in Zapopan, Jalisco, Mexico that competes in the Liga MX Femenil.
 The club has been the women's section of C.D.
 Guadalajara since 2017.
 Nicknames for the team are Chivas and the Rebaño Sagrado, the same as the men's team.
 The team play its home matches at Estadio Akron.

 C.D.
-Guadalajara Femenil is one of only four clubs that have been able to win the Liga MX Femenil title, winning the league title on two occasions.
+Guadalajara Femenil is one of only five clubs that have been able to win the Liga MX Femenil title, winning the league title on two occasions.

 History

 Professional era, the beginning

 C.D.
 Guadalajara Femenil was founded on 5 December 2016, the same day that Liga MX Femenil was announced by the FMF.
 Luis Camacho was appointed as the first manager of Chivas femenil on 3 January 2017.
 Previous to the first season of Liga MX Femenil, Chivas participated in their first official tournament, the 2017 Copa MX Femenil, a tournament that was created to prepare all the Liga MX Femenil teams for the first season of the league.

 Chivas femenil played its first league match in history against city rivals Atlas on 29 July 2017 in front of a crowd of around 1,000 persons.
 The match was the first instance of the Clásico Tapatío in Liga MX Femenil, and ended in a 3–0 victory in favor of Chivas, with Anette Vázquez scoring Chivas first league goal in history.